KeelyTeh/Analytics_Bootcamp/README.md

 * Folium for geographical visualization
 * Json for geographical data points
 * Scikit-Learn for linear regression and cluster machine learning models
-* Statsmodels, a python module, for working with time series